rogan-templer/pokedex/README.md

 npm start
 ```

-You will then be able to find ehe server running on http://localhost:3000
+You will then be able to find the server running on http://localhost:3000

 ## User Stories
 - [x] I want to be able to see a list of Pokemon.